profsmith89/ctps/_sources/chap13.md

 [^fn26]: Feel free to ask a generative AI system like ChatGPT to explain this cryptic syntax.

 [^fn27]: There are three groups of rwx bits with each file.
 Starting from the left, the second through fourth bits state the permissions of the file's owner, which is typically the computer account under which the file was created.
-There's a lot encoded in these file permission bits, which you can start reading about in the Wikipedia article on file-system permissions (https://en.wikipedia.org/wiki/File-system\_permissions).
+There's a lot encoded in these file permission bits, which you can start reading about in the Wikipedia article on file-system permissions: https://en.wikipedia.org/wiki/File-system\_permissions

 [^fn28]: To no longer allow a file to be executed, you'd type \`chmod -x the\_file\`.